withastro/roadmap/proposals/0047-rerouting.md

 ### Results for on-demand pages (SSR and prerendered pages that opt-out)

-In SSR, rerouting to a page will result in rendering the contents of said page.
+In SSR, rewriting to a page will result in rendering the contents of said page.
 The example provided for the static pages applies for on-demand pages too.

-## Expectations upon rerouting
+## Expectations upon rewriting

-When a user triggers a rerouting to another URL/route:
+When a user triggers a rewriting to another URL/route:
-- The middleware is **NOT** triggered **again** upon rerouting.
+- The middleware is **NOT** triggered **again** upon rewriting.
-- If the rerouted route doesn't match any of the existing routes, a 404 `Response` is returned.
+- If the rewritten route doesn't match any of the existing routes, a 404 `Response` is returned.
 The middleware **is triggered** for the 404 (it keeps the existing behaviour)
-- The rerouted route will render the first page/route that is matched, among the list of [sorted routes](https://docs.astro.build/en/guides/routing/#route-priority-order).
+- The rewritten route will render the first page/route that is matched, among the list of [sorted routes](https://docs.astro.build/en/guides/routing/#route-priority-order).
 - Injected routes should be eligible from said matching.
 - Astro will be able to detect possible loops, in case the user tries to render the same route over and over again.
 I case a loop is detected, Astro will abort the rendering phase and return a [`508` response`]( https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/508).
-- Inside the middleware, when a user calls `ctx.reroute("/")`, Astro will **re-run** the middleware again.
+- Inside the middleware, when a user calls `ctx.rewrite("/")`, Astro will **re-run** the middleware again.
 That's required because if the user has some middleware logic that runs in `/`, it's their expectation to have that logic to trigger when rendering the page.

-## `next("/")` VS `ctx.reroute('/')`
+## `next("/")` VS `ctx.rewrite('/')`

 The two functions, **when used inside a middleware** will behave differently:

-### `ctx.reroute('/')`
+### `ctx.rewrite('/')`
 - It will stop the normal execution of middleware functions, all middleware functions after the current one won't be called.
 - The middleware will re-run again with the new `Request`/`APIContext`

 ### `next('/')`
 - It **won't** stop the normal execution of middleware functions.
-- The next function after `next('/')` will receive a new `Request`/`APIContext` that is **manipulated** and will contain the rerouted URL.
+- The next function after `next('/')` will receive a new `Request`/`APIContext` that is **manipulated** and will contain the rewritten URL.
 - `APIContext.params` aren't recreated due to some architectural constraints, as we don't have a `RouteData` type, needed to construct the new `params`.